Hokksund: Geography

 Hokksund is located in the county of Buskerud in Eastern Norway.
 It is the administrative center of the municipality of Øvre Eiker.
 It is located about 18 km west of the city of Drammen and 49 km from the Norwegian capital of Oslo.
 Located at an altitude of 13 m, the town roughly covers an area of 8.6 km2.
 The Vestfosselva river splits into two near Hokksund before meeting with the larger Drammenselva river near the center of the town.
 The Drammenselva proceeds towards Drammen, where it flows into the fjord of Drammensfjorden.
 The Hellefoss hydro-electric station is located north of the town.
 The old settlements are located northeast of the Drammenselva river, while the newer settlements is location on the other side of the river.

 Climate

 Hokksund has a warm-summer humid continental climate, characterized by cold winters and mild summers.
 It is often one of the warmest places in the country during the summer, due to its somewhat inland and low-lying location in a valley with generally little wind.
+In September 2016, the Hokksund weather station experienced 23 days with temperatures reaching above 20°C, setting a new national record for the month.